-Located at 1025 Queen St West in Toronto, the NDC is part of the Nicotine Dependence Service at the Centre for Addiction and Mental Health (CAMH).
+Located at 1025 Queen St West in Toronto, the NDC is part of INTREPID Lab (formerly Nicotine Dependence Service) at the Centre for Addiction and Mental Health (CAMH).
 The clinic provides outpatient treatment to those who are able to visit the clinic (phone and video appointments are available during the COVID pandemic).

 Our team works with you to develop a treatment plan, and offers evidence-based comprehensive treatment that may include counselling support and medication prescriptions.
 Read more below under Services.